 How we manage the licensing of streets within the district for trading purposes is set out in our Street Trading Policy.

-We are currently consulting on our draft Street Trading Policy.
+We consulted on our draft Street Trading Policy from 3 August to 26 October 2018.
 It sets out the council’s position in respect of the administration of applications for street trading consents and the monitoring of such consents following grant.
-This draft policy is open for comments between 3 August and 26 October 2018.
-To have your say, please use the online comments form.

 You may not need a Street Trading Consent if you are:

 - Trading as a Pedlar under licence issued by a Police Authority